 Assigning a Tag-based Storage Policy to a VM

-The next step is assigning the storage policy to all of the virtual machines you want to be failed over together.
+The next step is assigning the storage policy to all of the virtual machines that need to be failed over together.
 All VMs added to this policy will be failed over in unison, so ensure that new VMs created later that go on these datastores receive this policy.

-Right-click on your target virtual machine, choose VM Policies, then Edit VM Storage Policies.
+Right-click on the target virtual machine, choose VM Policies, then Edit VM Storage Policies.

 In the VM storage policy drop-down, choose the desired policy.

-Do NOT choose the configure per disk--you must protect all of the virtual machine disks with the same policy when used with SRM.
+Do NOT choose the configure per disk- all of the virtual machine disks must be protected with the same policy when used with SRM.

-If you have already added the storage policy to a SRM protection group, you will see the VM immediately appears in the protection group.
+If the storage policy has already been added to a SRM protection group, you will see the VM immediately appears in the protection group.

 Creating Storage Policy Mappings